Chapter 2:

 “Of course, Lord Rustes.”

 Close, but if anyone were a revenant, it would be me.
 Still, revenant.
-How crude.
+How rude.
 A revenant was a zombie.
 Her case was more of a takeover.
 Replacing a stranger’s consciousness at birth, before their life had even begun.
-Then again, this body would’ve been stillborn otherwise, so whether they had a life to begin with was debatable.
+Then again, this body would’ve been stillborn otherwise, so whether they even had a life to begin with was debatable.

 She had inhabited the body for nearly eighteen years, eighteen long years of Lodrian nobility.
 Almost as long as she had lived on Earth.
 Her fingers traced the spine of the journal in her satchel.
 Which life was the real zombie, now?